 When sending him a message, this is what he will see:

-Once you've applied, the project will appear in the tab "my clients".
+Once you've applied, the mission will appear in the tab "my clients".

-- Pending projects are those you're waiting to get an answer from a client
+- Pending missions are those you're waiting to get an answer from a client

 - If in progress, it means the client has accepted your quote.
-You can thus start working on the project.
+You can thus start working on the mission.

-- Archived projects are those projects a client has either cancelled or selected someone else.
+- Archived missions are those missions a client has either cancelled or selected someone else.

-Do not delete a project if in the tabs "pending" or "in progress".
-You can, however, delete projects under the tab "archived".
+Do not delete a mission if in the tabs "pending" or "in progress".
+You can, however, delete missions under the tab "archived".